Wesley Alva Sturges: A Tribute, To a Younger Colleague, the Light of a Gentle Genius, 18 U. MIAMI L. REV. 1 (1963)

 Date of Authorship for this Version

 Rodell, Fred, "Wesley Alva Sturges: A Tribute, To a Younger Colleague, the Light of a Gentle Genius" (1963).
 Faculty Scholarship Series.
-Paper 2751.
+2751.